PeerToPeer-lab/cpp-practical-exercises/README.md

 ## 📂 Structure
 - Each exercise is saved in a separate file
 - Files are named sequentially for clarity (e.g. `Exercise01.cpp`)
+## 🎮 Mini Projects

+### 1. Rock Paper Scissors (Console)
+- Simple console-based game
+- Demonstrates conditions, loops, and random logic
+- Built as a final project for the course

 ## ✍️ Author
 AboubakerDev